cal-itp/benefits/docs/README.md

 ## Technical and security details

 `benefits` is a [Django 5][django] web application.
-The application talks to one or more [Eligibility Verification APIs](https://docs.calitp.org/eligibility-api/specification) or authentication providers.
+The application talks to one or more [Eligibility Verification APIs](https://docs.calitp.org/eligibility-api/specification) or claims providers.
 These APIs and the application itself are designed for privacy and security of user information:

 - The API communicates with signed and encrypted JSON Web Tokens containing only the most necessary of user data for the purpose of eligibility verification